Hidden Gems: The 10 Best Grand Cayman Beaches

 If you want to mix a little culture with your beach day, West Bay Public Beach is a great choice.
 Along with swimming and snorkeling, you’ll often find locals playing dominoes or barbecuing on weekends.
 Try a fresh coconut from a vendor or grab authentic Caymanian food at Heritage Kitchen just down the road.

-Facilities include showers and restrooms, making it one of the best Grand Cayman beaches for families.
+Facilities include showers and restrooms, making it one of the best beaches on Grand Cayman for families.

 2. Starfish Point – A Must-See Grand Cayman Beach